denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 # [fit] TODO

 ^
-* I'm going to share personal opinions.
-* These opinions have changed.
-* If you leave at the start, this isn't how I feel about things now.
 * Jobs in Wales.
   * Reference Bridgend Ford.
 * Introduction: Why we started going to conferences.